consenlabs/limit-order-trader/README.md

 * Find a fillable order and get coordinator's signature
 * Send a transaction to a specific blockchain

-We only provide a testnet environment (Goerli) for market maker integration.
+We only provide a testnet environment (Goerli) for now.

 ## Fetch User Orders